Winter in California can be warm and sunny. On those days, it can be the state's most appealing season.

 Enjoying the Winter Snow in California

-Ski resorts are so close to the Southern California cities that you can surf and ski on the same day.
-Find out where they all are in this SoCal ski and snowboarding guide.
+SoCal ski and snowboarding resorts are so close to the cities that you can surf and ski on the same day.

-Snow doesn't last long in the Yosemite Valley, but if you can get there right after a snowstorm, it's never prettier, and you can plan an off-season visit using this guide to Yosemite in Winter.
+Snow doesn't last long in the Yosemite Valley.
+If you can get there right after a snowstorm, it's never prettier, and you can plan an off-season visit using this guide to Yosemite in winter.